US STOCKS-Wall St rallies on debt ceiling optimism, regional bank rise

 If an agreement is not reached by June 1, the U.S. Treasury has said it could begin to run out of funds to pay the government's bills, potentially igniting a recession.

-A jump in regional bank shareslifted sentiment, led by a surge in Western Alliance Bancorp WAL.Na day after the bank said deposits grew by more than $2 billion in the quarter ended May 12.
+A jump in regional bank shares lifted sentiment, led by a 10.19% surge in Western Alliance Bancorp WAL.N a day after the bank said deposits grew by more than $2 billion in the quarter ended May 12.

-The KBW regional bank .KRX notched its biggest one-day percentage gain since Jan.
-6, 2021 after touching its highest intraday level since May 3.
-The S&P 500 banks index also surged for its biggest daily percentage gain of the year.
+The KBW regional bank .KRX shot up 7.28% to notch its biggest one-day percentage gain since Jan.
+6, 2021 to close at its highest level since May 1.
+The S&P 500 banks index also surged 4.46% for its biggest daily percentage gain since Nov.
+10.

 "It is optimism over the debt ceiling.
 It is continued optimism the banking crisis is in the rear-view mirror.
 Every day we go without a new problem, the closer we get to maybe putting it behind us," said Rick Meckler, partner at Cherry Lane Investments in New Vernon, New Jersey.